Boeing restarting commercial airplane production next week

-April 16 (Reuters) - Boeing Co said it will resume commercial airplane production next week in Washington State after suspending operations last month in response to the COVID-19 pandemic.
+(Reuters) - Boeing Co (BA.N) said it will resume commercial airplane production next week in Washington State after suspending operations last month in response to the COVID-19 pandemic.

 Approximately 27,000 people in the Puget Sound area will return to production of the 747, 767, 777 and 787 programs.